DmitryBondarenko1/solid-spoon/Console.md

 **Managing Console**

 Since IntelliJ idea is a smart tool, it further flexibly enables you to fine-tune the console view by re-sizing, re-locating it on the go.
+Let's play a with the application we've just Run and make it float.
+To do so, navigate to the right-hand pane menu of the console and choose Floating option as the image shows.
+Console now becomes not attached to the main application screen and is displayed on top of other windows in the operating system.